cacjs/cac/README.md

 Add a global option.

-The option also accepts a third argument `config` for addtional option config:
+The option also accepts a third argument `config` for additional option config:

 - `config.default`: Default value for the option.
 - `config.type`: `any[]` When set to `[]`, the option value returns an array type.
 You can also use a conversion function such as `[String]`, which will invoke the option value with `String`.